 D1 – C1 – C2 – C3 – C3MR – C4 – C5 – C6

 At the lower end of the scale are D1 type cells, commonly used in the construction industry for weighing concrete, sand, etc.

 From type C3 onwards, these are cells for construction additives and industrial processes.
 The most precise C3MR cells and the C5 and C6 cells are reserved for weighing and taring high-precision tanks and scales.

 Compression Load Cells

 The most common type of load cell for mixing tanks and floor-mounted storage silos are compression load cells.
-There are also other types of load cells that work by bending, torsion and traction.
-For example, for heavy industrial weighing scales (which measure weight by lifting the load in the air), traction load cells are mostly used.
+Other types of load cells work by bending, torsion, and traction.
+For example, traction load cells are mainly used for heavy industrial weighing scales (which measure weight by lifting the load in the air).

-As for the compression models, in Airpes we have several designs of load cells to compression, that are the following ones.
+As for the compression models, in Crosby Airpes, we have several models of load cells to compression: the following ones.

 Each of the above cells offers different weighing and taring characteristics and capacities, from 750 kg to 200 Tons, and sensitivities up to 0.1%.

 Crosby Airpes delivers high-quality monitoring and protection systems